Pioneers’ season up in the air: Legal dispute between leagues getting in the way

 People are also reading…

-As a result, the Expedition League filed a complaint in Pennington County, South Dakota, on Jan.
-28, 2022, suing the Pioneers and the six other teams that left and began the Independence League.
-According to the complaint, the Expedition League alleges the seven baseball teams have violated their original contracts with the league by using their logos and likenesses in a competing league and not paying their full dues and fees that they owe to the league.
+However, the Expedition League filed a complaint in Pennington County, South Dakota, on Jan.
+28 suing the Pioneers and the six other teams that left and began the Independence League.
+According to the complaint, the Expedition League alleges the seven baseball teams have violated their original contracts with the league by using their logos and likenesses in a competing league and not paying full dues and fees that they owe to the league.

-The Star-Herald reached out to Wagner for comment, but he could not be reached prior to press time.
+The Star-Herald reached out to Wagner for comment, but he had not yet responded as of press time.

-On March 18, the Pioneers and the other six baseball teams filed an answer and counterclaim against the Expedition League, in which, according to Heeman, the teams claim that their agreements between the Expedition League and the teams are not valid.
+On March 18, the Pioneers and the other six baseball teams filed an answer and counterclaim against the Expedition League.
+According to Heeman, the teams claim that their agreements between the Expedition League and the teams are not valid.

 “Our contention is that the Expedition League was selling franchises without the proper federal documentation and the disclosures that they needed to make,” Heeman told the Star-Herald.
 “So what that does, it means that the agreements that the teams in the Expedition League made are illegal agreements in the first place.”